KellyRyanGlobal/logger-app/README.md

 ## Jenkins Docker image setup
 Reference https://www.jenkins.io/doc/book/installing/docker/ for more information

-## Prerequisites
-The following needs to be pre installed on a Windows 10 workstation before proceeeding
-- Virtualbox (hypervisor)
-  - Linux (centos prefered) OS VM- installed on virtualbox with ssh connection
-    - docker- installed on the Linux VM

 ## Install Jenkins Docker container
 The following will install a Jenkins docker container with persistent volume allowing for saved states based on the container being brought up and down.

 It is recommended to deploy the jenkins docker container within a Linux VM.
 For this deployment we will deploy jenkins within a docker container within a Centos VM.

-### Prerequisite
-- Create a docker login at https://hub.docker.com

 ### Installation
 1. Add docker credentials for dockerhub to the environment by running the following